 Skyfire Village is located on a lakeshore in the Lappish wilderness, surrounded by pure and fresh nature.
-On our way to Skyfire Village, we will cross the Arctic Circle.
-We will arrive in the Arctic region where peace, silence and pure nature can be experienced at their best.
+On the way to Skyfire Village, you will cross the Arctic Circle.
+You will arrive in the Arctic region where peace, silence and pure nature can be experienced at their best.
 The Arctic Circle is sometimes called the boundary of stress and haste.
 We have a saying that in Lapland, even the faraway places are near.

 Your trip to the Village will take one hour in total.
 The driving conditions in Lapland might be poor in winter due to heavy snowfall or large amounts of snow, in which cases the drive may take slightly longer.

-If you have any questions regarding the transport schedule and your flight times, you can contact our customer service by e-mail: email@example.com
+If you have any questions regarding on arrival in the village or the transport schedule, you can contact our customer service by e-mail: firstname.lastname@example.org

-Who can enjoy a visit to the unique Skyfire Village?
+Who can enjoy a visit to Skyfire Village?